EECS150/project_skeleton_fa21/spec/overview.md

 ### Checkpoint 4 (Optimization)
 - **Due:** December 3rd, Friday (2 weeks) (final day of class)
+- Attempt to maximize the performance of your CPU by co-optimizing the CPI the clock frequency
 - See the [checkpoint 4 spec](./checkpoint4.md)

 ### Final Checkoff